estheraragaos/estheraragaos/README.md

 - 🌱 I’m currently learning AWS, SQL, PySpark, ETL and another tools related to Data Engineering
 - 👯 I’m looking to collaborate on Open Source projects
-- 🔭 I’m currently looking for a position as a Data Engineer
+- 🔭 I’m a Data Engineer Intern at IBM
 - 💬 Ask me about Data, Python, Cloud, Git and tech communities
 - 📫 How to reach me: estheraragaos@gmail.com or https://www.linkedin.com/in/estheraragaos/
 - 😄 Pronouns: she/her